List of Government Business Loan Schemes for Small Business Owners

 NSIC facilitates credit, raw material support, and technology upgrades for small businesses.
 Through tie-ups with financial institutions, NSIC helps MSMEs access loans with better terms under its credit facilitation scheme.

 Each scheme has unique benefits, requirements, and target audiences.
-Here's a guide:
+Here's a guide to help you select the most appropriate scheme:

 Final Thoughts